FragmentedCurve/www/data/README.md

 - **:title**
     - The title of the webpage
 - **:description**
-    - This text is used in the *description* field of the Atom RSS
+    - This text is used in the *description* field of the atom/rss feed.
 - **:url**
     - This needs to be the full(!)
 URL of your website, including(!) a final slash.
 	- MIND: If the url contains a tilde (~), it needs to get duplicated